zax4r0/wind-components-vue/README.md

-a collection of components for our web applications. contains components such as buttons, spinners, modals, tabs, windows, etc.
+a collection of components for our web applications. contains components such as buttons, spinners, modals, tabs, windows, etc .

 ## Usage